emfeltham/Margins.jl/docs/src/grouping.md

 ## Counterfactual Scenario Analysis

+See [Population Scenarios](population_scenarios.md) for detailed semantics and implementation notes on scenarios in population analysis.

 ### Policy Scenario Framework

 The `scenarios` parameter modifies variable values for the entire population, creating counterfactual analyses: